 We partner with schools throughout the Quad Cities area to provide quality educational programs to teach young people how to be pet caretakers, how pets improve our lives, and the impact they can have on the lives of animals.
 We visit schools and host a variety of groups in the Education Center at the shelter.
 Birthday parties at the shelter are popular where kids ask for gifts for the shelter animals instead of themselves.

 We are open noon to 5 p.m.
 Monday through Saturday, with extended hours until 6 p.m.
-Wednesday, and closed Sunday.
+Wednesday, and noon to 4 p.m. on Sundays through August.
 We are at 724 West Second Avenue in Milan, IL, just west of downtown Milan and over the railroad tracks.